SKIP TO MAIN

 Grantees & Grantmaking | November 18, 2025

-Q3 Grants: ACLU-Idaho Supports Immigrant Rights
+Q3 Grants: ACLU of Idaho Supports Immigrant Rights

 Q3 grantmaking included 26 grants totaling more than $8.3 million, the latest step in our pledge to double 2025 funding.

-ACLU-Idaho is making immigrant rights a top priority in the face of policies fueled by misinformation, fear, and ignorance.
+The ACLU of Idaho is making immigrant rights a top priority in the face of policies fueled by misinformation, fear, and ignorance.

 In Idaho and elsewhere, immigrant and LGBTQ communities are being targeted.